matteounitn/breaking-telegram/README.md

 ## Take Home

 Use secret chats.
-They still are not bulletproof, but they are safer.
+They're not bulletproof, but they're definitely safer.